-After a period of closing for safety, Dr. Hansen and the Fertility and Reproductive clinic team are taking a careful, phased approach to providing care again.
+After a period of closing for safety in 2020, Dr. Hansen and the Fertility and Reproductive clinic team took a careful, phased approach to providing care again.

 Safety a priority for mom and baby

-“If a pregnant women gets Influenza, she could get really, really sick.
+“If a pregnant woman gets influenza, she could get really, really sick.
 If you get really sick, it could increase the risk of miscarriage, stillborn, preterm labor and delivery.
 We want to figure out a way to reduce the risk of a person getting the virus and help them have a successful pregnancy.”

 Patients undergoing IVF are tested first

-With the complexity and expense of IVF treatments, the clinic is ensuring patients can continue the process.
+With the complexity and expense of IVF treatments, the clinic has ensured patients can continue the process.

 “What we’re trying to do is make sure we can deliver that in a safe, effective manner and reduce the chances someone would have to cancel their cycle.”

 Patients are tested for COVID-19 when they begin their treatments.
-Pending a negative result, they will begin their treatment which can take anywhere from 8-14 days, Dr. Hansen said.
+Pending a negative result, they will begin their treatment which can take anywhere from eight to 14 days, Dr. Hansen said.
 Patients are then tested again within 72 hours of the egg retrieval before they undergo anesthesia.